 - Before trying to test a new custom dictionary, it is strongly recommended to clean your browser cache.

 - Go to your web page and enter a sentence or a list of words that have been added with a new custom dictionary.
 The words that are present in your custom dictionary should be considered as correct.
-Moreover, if you try to misspell any of these words, your should get a correct word as a suggestion for correction in a correction box.
+Moreover, if you try to misspell any of these words, your should get a correct word as a suggestion for correction in the list of suggestions.

 5.2.
 Modify the required fields (e.g. add new words) and click Save.

 6.2.
 Select the dictionary you want to delete and on the dictionary page click Delete and confirm your choice.